mojoaar/liquidplanner-powershell/README.md

 This PowerShell module provides a series of cmdlets for interacting with the [Liquid Planner API](https://www.liquidplanner.com/support/articles/developer-tools/).
 Invoke-RestMethod is used for all API calls.

 ## Requirements
-Requires PowerShell 3.0 or above (this is when `Invoke-RestMethod` was introduced.)
+Requires PowerShell 3.0 or above (this is when `Invoke-RestMethod` was introduced).

 ## Cmdlets
 * Get-LiquidPlannerClient